Panels

 Future Thought Leaders panel discussions

-We are pleased to announce that in 2020 Berry Good Food took 1st place for “High Hopes: Navigating the Crossroads” in the category of Television/Online Video: Service Program at the San Diego Press Club’s “Excellence in Journalism” Awards.
-In 2019 BGF won 1st and 2nd place for “Using Science + Agriculture + Food + Technology to Build Better Food Systems” (Food Tank summit) and “Climate Change.”
+We are pleased to announce that in 2024 Berry Good Food won 1st place for “Generation Regeneration: Women Forging Change” and 2nd place for “At the Water’s Edge: Capturing and Conserving Our Most Precious Resource, Water” at the San Diego Press Club’s “Excellence in Journalism” Awards.
+In 2020 BGF won 1st place for “High Hopes: Navigating the Crossroads.”
+In 2019 BGF won 1st place for “Using Science + Agriculture + Food + Technology to Build Better Food Systems” (Food Tank summit) and 2nd place for “Climate Change.”
 In 2018 BGF won 1st place for “Let Food Be Thy Medicine.”
-In 2017 BGF won 1st place for “Safe Harbor”; and 2nd places for “Food Justice,” “Reimagining Food Waste,” and “Meaty Issues.”
-BGF also received two San Diego Press Club awards for its podcast “Growing a Food Movement with Jessica Waite” in 2020 and two awards for radio podcasts in collaboration with Joe Vecchio of KFMB – 760AM in 2017 for a total of 12 San Diego Press Club awards to date.
+In 2017 BGF won 1st place for “Safe Harbor”; and 2nd place for “Food Justice,” “Reimagining Food Waste,” and “Meaty Issues.”
+BGF also received two San Diego Press Club awards for its podcast “Growing a Food Movement with Jessica Waite” in 2020 and two awards for radio podcasts in collaboration with Joe Vecchio of KFMB – 760AM in 2017 for a total of 14 San Diego Press Club awards to date.

 Generation Regeneration